Germany: Police arrest suspects in Dresden museum heist | DW | 17.11.2020

 Thieves broke into Dresden's Grünes Gewölbe, known as the Green Vault in English, on November 25, 2019, stealing three priceless sets of 18th-century jewelry within minutes.
 They then fled in a car that they later torched.

-The arrests came after a large-scale police raid of 18 properties, garages and vehicles, with a focus on the Berlin district of Neukölln. the prosecutors said.
+The arrests came during a large-scale police raid of 18 properties, garages and vehicles, with a focus on the Berlin district of Neukölln. the prosecutors said.
 More than 1,600 police officers from across Germany were involved in the raid.
+Police said the operation could cause disruption of traffic in the entire city area.

 The museum, situated in Dresden Castle, houses one of Europe's biggest treasure collections.
 It was founded between 1723 and 1729 by Augustus the Strong to publicly display his collection of treasures, making it one of the world's oldest museums.